ZiaCreatesIdeas/STUDY_BLENDER/doc/DonutTutorial.md

 :::{card} Inflate > Stroke > Option 'Space'
 - With Airbrush activated, we do not need to move the mouse to inflate the mesh.
 - Observe that the 'Active Tool' option is identical to our 'N' Slide panel.
-- 'Space' is the default setting which applies inflation upon cursor movement.
+- 'Space' in brushes, is the default setting which applies inflation upon cursor movement.
 :::

 <style>